DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/sorting.md

 You can handle the Grid sorting state changes to request data from the server with the corresponding sorting applied if your data service supports sorting operations.

 Sorting options are updated once an end-user interacts with a column header in the header row or Group Panel.
 Handle sorting option changes using the `SortingState` plugin's `onSortingChange` event and request data from the server using the applied sorting options.
-Once the sorted data is received from the server, pass it to the `Grid` component's `rows` property.
+Once the sorted data is received from the server, pass it to the `Grid` component's `data` property.

 Note that in the case of remote sorting, you do not need to use the `LocalSorting` plugin.